 Students will be expected to take one advanced-level course in Studio Art or Art/Design History (3 credit hours) and one advanced-level course in another area of study outside of the discipline of art education, which could include Studio Art or Art/Design History (3 credits).
 Students will devote the remaining 6 credit hours of their program to conducting research and writing a graduate research thesis.

-Students must take the following four courses that comprise the core curriculum of the program.
+Students must take four courses that comprise the core curriculum of the program.

-Students must take three courses from the list below as they relate to their research interests and foci.
+Students must also take three courses from the catalog as they relate to their research interests and foci.
 Courses will be offered based on student interest and need.

 Students are required to take one advanced-level course in Studio Art or Art/Design History and one advanced level course in another area of study outside of the discipline of art education, which could include Studio Art or Art/Design History.